bijitbiswas/AutomationProject-Appium-TestNG/README.md

 }
 ```

+### Step 4: Add Test Data

-### 4. Add test data
+Add test data to Testdata.xlsx in a sheet named with test name like `loginWithValidCredentials`.

-Open `src/test/java/mobileAutomation/testData/Testdata.xlsx`.
-Each test class gets its own sheet named after the class.
 Add a row for every `@Test` method that uses `dataProvider = "getTestData"`, with the method name in the first column followed by the parameter values.

 ```
-Sheet name : LoginTest ┌──────────────────────────┬──────────────┬──────────────┐
+Sheet name : Sheet1
+┌──────────────────────────┬──────────────┬──────────────┐
 │ TestCaseName             │ username     │ password     │
 ├──────────────────────────┼──────────────┼──────────────┤